UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arkansas State's games have gone over 66.5 points in four of eight chances this season.

-- Saturday's total is 18.6 points higher than the combined 47.9 PPG average of the two teams.
+- Saturday's over/under is 18.6 points higher than the combined 47.9 PPG average of the two teams.

-- The 79.3 points per game these two squads have surrendered to opponents this season are 12.8 more than the 66.5 over/under in this contest.

 - Warhawks games have an average total of 54.0 points this season, 12.5 fewer than Saturday's over/under.